Floquet-driven light transport in programmable photonic processors via discretized evolution of synthetic magnetic fields: Results

 \subsection{Directional transport in a multi-plaquette hexagonal lattice}

 We now scale to a geometry where intertwined loops come together in a seven-site hexagon surrounding a central site.
 In the three-site and four-site lattices each step of the drive couples only two sites, so the evolution follows simple two-level dynamics with complete transfer via Rabi \(\pi\)-pulses.
 This clear condition no longer applies in lattices where a driving step may couple more than two sites, which breaks the isolated two-level picture and makes the effective Floquet Hamiltonian long-ranged.
 We therefore identify stable operating points by examining the quasi-energy spectrum of the Floquet operator \(U_F\).
 Its eigenvalues take the form \(\lambda_k = e^{-i \varepsilon_k T}\), where the quasi-energies satisfy \(0 \le \varepsilon_k < 2\pi/T\).
-The stability of the dynamics is set by separation between the quasi-energies.
-We define the minimal splitting:
+The stability of the dynamics is set by the separation between the quasi-energies, defined as the minimal splitting \(\Delta \varepsilon_\text{min} = \min_{i \neq j} |\varepsilon_i - \varepsilon_j|\), which quantifies the smallest gap in the spectrum (distance measured mod \(2\pi/T\) on a circle).